korkins/gsit/README.md

 LOC = 40 + 11 + 14 + 71 + 25 + 42 + 38 + 13 + 14 = 268

-## Erratum, Modifications, and Notes:
+## Errata, Modifications, and Notes:

 1. In multiple scattering simulations (function 'gauss_seidel_iterations' ), 'gsit' originally used all expansion moments of the phase function, xk.
 This is numerically harmless, but impractical in terms of efficiency.
 Now, 'gsit.py' contains the following change: line 72: nk = min(ng1 * 2, len(xk))